carpentries-incubator/twitter-with-twarc/_episodes/06-working-w-tweets.md

 It's important to note that there are two sets of
 utilities: those that came from the first iteration of twarc (files in the "utils" folder), and those that get pip installed on top of twarc2.

-Twarc2 plug-ins come with the initial twarc2 installation, but needs to be installed separately.
-For example, `twarc-csv` is a twarc2 plugin, but we needed to pip install `twarc-csv` before we could use it in our notebook.

 The utilities from the first release of twarc, which we'll simply refer to as "twarc 1", are python files that we uploaded as part of setup.
 They should now be in your "utils" folder.
 These utilities provide useful data-processing tools that we can use on Twitter data that have been harvested using twarc2 commands.